zen-gineer/zen-gineer/README.md

 - Embarked on a strategic career transition, relocating to Texas to pursue new opportunities, demonstrating resilience, initiative, and a proactive approach to personal and career development.

-## Independent Contractor / Driver | Lyft | October 2017 - June 2018
+### Independent Contractor / Driver | Lyft | October 2017 - June 2018

 - Maintained a 5-star rating as a Lyft driver through exceptional customer service, navigational skills, and a strong commitment to safety and reliability, demonstrating the ability to excel in service-oriented tasks.

-## Executive Assistant to the President | S&S, LLC | Dec 2012 - October 2017
+### Executive Assistant to the President | S&S, LLC | Dec 2012 - October 2017

 - Mastered diverse project management and coordination tasks, including assisting in the interior design of a vacation lodge, oversaw rental property vendor relations, demonstrated unparalleled adaptability and problem-solving skills in high-stakes environments.
 - excelled in executive support functions, constructed critical correspondence, hosted VIP clientele at events, showcasing exceptional interpersonal skills and the ability to thrive in varied settings.

-## Graphic Artist | Freelance | June 2002 - Present
+### Graphic Artist | Freelance | June 2002 - Present

 - Applied advanced proficiency in design software and web development tools to develop brand identity, demonstrated project management and client engagement skills.
 - Honed graphic design and web development expertise to deliver high-impact digital content, including dynamic websites and compelling brand materials.

+### Career Development: Bachelor of Arts, Graphic Design & Illustration | San Francisco Academy of Art | September 2010 - May 2011
+- Completed units in Layout best practices, Color theory, Prototyping, Storyboarding, and Typography.

-## Household Manager | Heblo Productions | April 2000 - December 2012
+### Household Manager | Heblo Productions | April 2000 - December 2012

 - Managed household finances and led multiple renovation projects, developed strong budgeting, project management, and negotiation skills.
 - Independently designed and executed home improvement projects showcasing ability to self-teach.

-## Earned AA in Web Design | West Valley Mission College | September 2000 - June 2002
+### Earned Associate of Arts in Web Design | West Valley Mission College | September 2000 - June 2002

 - Developed and designed a non-profit website within a small team, focused on content and client needs using HTML, CSS, and Adobe suite, showcasing teamwork and web design skills.
 - Graduated with a 3.9 GPA, mastering web design, animation, and graphic tools, setting the stage for future software engineering career focused on user experience.

-## Quality Assurance Engineer (MEBES) | Compugraphics, USA | November 1998 - April 2000
+### Quality Assurance Engineer (MEBES) | Compugraphics, USA | November 1998 - April 2000

 - Leveraged meticulous attention to detail and advanced technological problem-solving abilities to dynamically adapt process parameters, ensuring photomask specifications met critical dimension tolerances.
 - Utilized data-driven decision-making to optimize chemical processing cycles for photomasks, achieving desired outcomes by analyzing trends and adjusting protocols in real-time.